thoughtspot/thoughtspot.github.io/_appliance/hardware/nodesconfig-example.md

 2. Add network information for the nodes, as shown in the [Autodiscovery of one node example]({{ site.baseurl }}/appliance/hardware/nodesconfig-example#autodiscovery-of-one-node-example).
 Fill in the areas specified in [Parameters of the `nodes.config` file]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html) with your specific network information.
 3. If you have  additional nodes, complete each node within the `nodes.config` file as shown in the [Autodiscovery of one node example]({{ site.baseurl }}/appliance/hardware/nodesconfig-example#autodiscovery-of-one-node-example).
 [Autodiscovery of one node]({{ site.baseurl }}/appliance/hardware/nodesconfig-example#node-autodiscovery) shows the `nodes.config` file before you fill in your specific information.

-**Note:** Make sure that you do not edit any part of the nodes.config file except the sections explained in [Parameters of the `nodes.config` file]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html).
+Make sure that you do not edit any part of the nodes.config file except the sections explained in [Parameters of the `nodes.config` file]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html).
 Deleting quotation marks, commas, or other parts of the code could cause setup to fail.

  See [Parameters of the `nodes.config` file]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html) to understand the parameters in the file.